Galois cohomology of certain field extensions and the divisible case of Milnor-Kato conjecture

 \begin{theorem} \.Let $\l$ be a prime number, $n\ge1$ be an integer, and $F$~be a field of characteristic not equal to~$\l$, having no finite extensions of degree prime to~$\l$.
 Suppose that the homomorphism $\KM_n(L)/\l\KM_n(L) \rarrow H^n(G_L,\.\Z/\l)$ is an isomorphism for any finite extension~$L$ of the field~$F$.
 Furthermore, assume that $\KM_{n+1}(F)=\l\KM_{n+1}(F)$.
 Then one has $H^{n+1}(G_F,\.\Z/\l)=\nobreak 0$. \end{theorem}

-We deduce the above theorem from two results, one related to the Milnor K-theory of fields and the other to the cohomology of Galois groups.
+We deduce the above theorem from two results, one related to the Milnor K\+theory of fields and the other to the cohomology of Galois groups.
 The first one is but a version of a lemma of Suslin~\cite{Sus}, which was also used in~\cite{Voev}.
-We only rewrote it for the Milnor K-theory groups modulo~$\l$.
-The second statement is essentially the ``relative conjecture'' of Bloch and Kato~\cite{BK}.
-It is obvious for $\l=2$ (when it holds for any pro-finite group).
-For odd primes~$\l$ we show that the desired cohomological sequence is exact provided that certain Bockstein homomorphisms vanish.
+We only rewrote it for the Milnor K\+theory groups modulo~$\l$.
+The second statement is essentially the ``relative conjecture'' of Bloch and Kato~\cite{BK}, which was proven for $n=2$ by Merkurjev and Suslin~\cite[\SSS15]{MS} already.
+It is obvious for $m=2$ (when it holds for any pro-finite group).
+For odd primes~$\l$ and composite numbers $m>2$ we show that the desired cohomological sequence is exact provided that certain Bockstein homomorphisms vanish.
 This is the key point of this paper.

 \begin{proposition} \.Let $m\ge2$ be an integer, $G$ be a pro-finite group, and $H\sub G$ be a normal subgroup such that $\S=G/H$ is a cyclic group of order~$m$.
 Let $T_{m^2}$ be a free module over $\Z/m^2$ endowed with an action of~$G$, and let $T_m=m T_{m^2}=T_{m^2}/m T_{m^2}$ be the corresponding $G$\+module over~$\Z/m$.
 Assume that for a certain $n\ge0$ both Bockstein homomorphisms